 A few times a year, the U.S. Department of the Interior makes it free for everyone to enter at all of the National Parks.

-Check your schedule to see when you might visit one of the 400+ National Parks during one of the half-dozen free admission days.
+Check your schedule to see when you might visit one of the 400+ National Parks during one of the half-dozen free admission days in 2023.

 Here’s what you need to know:

 Mark your calendars for the various free admission days.